hashicorp/terraform/website/docs/plugins/provider.html.md

   * `Exists` - This is called to verify a resource still exists.
-It is called prior to `Read`, and lowers the burden of `Read` to be able to assume the resource exists.
-If the resource is no longer present in remote state,  calling `SetId` with an empty string will signal its removal.
+It is called prior to `Read`, and lowers the burden of `Read` to be able to assume the resource exists. `false` should be returned if the resources is no longer present, which has the same effect as calling `SetId("")` from `Read` (i.e. removal of the resource data from state).

 ## Schemas